CERTCC/CERT-Guide-to-CVD/docs/phases/public_awareness.md

     provided to the recipient are insufficient to cause that action to be taken, the disclosure process will not succeed.

--   *To whom will you disclose?* -- In most cases, the disclosure should be made publicly.
+!!! question "To whom will you disclose?"

+    In most cases, the disclosure should
+    be made publicly.
 However, in some scenarios the disclosure may be to a specific limited group.
 For example, if the pool of users is small and the vendor reaches out to every impacted user, a public disclosure may be unnecessary.

--   [*Via what channel(s) will you disclose?* -- Will the vulnerability information be published on the vendor's website?
+!!! question "Via what channel(s) will you disclose?"

+    Will the vulnerability
+    information be published on the vendor's website?
 The reporter's blog?
 BugTraq \[1\], Full Disclosure \[2\], or other mailing lists?
     Will you draw attention to it on social media?
 There are pros and